johlym/johnathan-org/src/_posts/2018-10-30-recap-of-apples-updated-hardware-from-todays-event-in-brooklyn.md

 # Apple Pencil (2nd Generation)

-It’s cool to see the Apple Pencil get some love.
-As a first-generation Pencil owner, the changes they’ve made are quite welcome, but some of them aren’t noticeable unless you’re also using it with the 3rd-generation 11″ or 12.9″ iPad Pro.
+It's cool to see the Apple Pencil get some love.
+As a first-generation Pencil owner, the changes they've made are quite welcome, but some of them aren't noticeable unless you're also using it with the 3rd-generation 11″ or 12.9″ iPad Pro.

 - Touch surface that supports double-tapping.
 - Magnetic attachment, charging, and pairing to 3rd-generation iPad Pro.